Pawel-Motyka/SMPVR/README.md

 <sup>2</sup>Department of Neurology, Max Planck Institute for Human Cognitive and Brain Sciences, 04103 Leipzig, Germany  <br/>
 <sup>3</sup>Academy of Fine Arts Saar, 66117 Saarbrücken, Germany <br/>

+When two different images are presented separately to each eye, one experiences smooth transitions between them.
+Previous studies have shown that exposure to signals from other senses can enhance perceptual awareness of stimulation-congruent images.
+Surprisingly, despite our ability to infer perceptual consequences from bodily movements, evidence that action can have an analogous influence on visual experience is scarce and mainly limited to local (hand) movements.
+Here, we investigated whether one’s direction of locomotion affects perceptual awareness of optic flow patterns.
+Participants walked forwards and backwards on a treadmill while viewing highly-realistic visualisations of self-motion in a virtual environment.
+We hypothesised that visualisations congruent with walking direction would predominate in visual awareness over incongruent ones, and that this effect would increase with the precision of one’s active proprioception.
+These predictions were not confirmed: optic flow consistent with forward locomotion was prioritised in visual awareness independently of walking direction and proprioceptive abilities.
+Our results suggest that kinaesthetic-proprioceptive processing plays a limited role in shaping visual experience.
+This seems at odds with Bayesian accounts of perception but is in-line with Cancellation theories, which imply that crossmodal influences of self-generated signals are suppressed as a redundant source of information about the outside world.

 Corresponding author: Paweł Motyka, e-mail: pawel.motyka{at}psych.uw.edu.pl
 <br/>